jramirezl/forecast/README.md

 ## Considerations

-Chosen Springboot framework for the solution.
-Added the credentials received from ``openweathermap`` to the the file applicaction.yml
+Springboot framework was chosen for the solution.
+Added the credentials received from ``openweathermap`` to the the file,, ``application.yml``

-Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Used some online tools to generate the classes from the JSON received by the ``openweathermap`` API.
+Once it was choosen springboot,  tried to understand de API offered by: ``openweathermap`` Some online tools used to generate the classes, havig the JSON received from the ``openweathermap`` API as input.

 Tested using: ``London`` as parameter.

-For testing it was just considered the happy path to test
+For testing, the happy path it was just considered.

-Used 2 Services, each one with its own concern,
+Two services were used, each one with its own concern:

-* **WeatherRestService**: Responsible for getting getting the REST endpoint from the API
+* **WeatherRestService**: Responsible for getting the REST endpoint from the API.

-* **ForecastService** Responsible for processing all the data and calculate the average
+* **ForecastService** Responsible for processing all the data and calculate the average.

 In the testing load the JSON sample file to load the ``ResponseDto`` which is the root object ``openweathermap`` from the response of the API.